 After this is established, you move to the next phase, which is to have your dog touch your hand with his nose (it would be similar if you choose to have your dog “paw you”).
 You do this until your dog makes the connection that by touching your hand, a treat is coming.
 Then, you put a piece of tape on your hand and get your dog to touch the tape.

-After that is established, you can put a piece of tape on your pants leg and work on getting your dog to connect the tape that he was touching on your hand that got him a treat to getting that same treat when he touches the tape on your leg.
+After that is established, you can put a piece of tape on your pants leg and work on getting your dog to connect the tape that he was touching on your hand that got him a treat to get that same treat when he touches the tape on your leg.
 Now you work to make sure that your dog completely understands that if he touches the tape on your leg, a treat is coming.
 After it is well established, you can remove the tape and do the same thing but now your dog is just nudging your pants leg/thigh.

 The second part involves getting a container (ideally glass) with an inner lid with holes in it and a second outer lid to seal the container.
 Many spices come in containers like this.
 Make sure that whatever you use is completely cleaned and then thoroughly rinsed so that no scent is left in the container.

-Now you want to get a couple of cotton balls and with one of them you are going to swab your inner cheek.
+Now you want to get a couple of cotton balls and with one of them, you are going to swab your inner cheek.
 With the other cotton ball, you want to swab your underarm.

 Whether you want your dog to signal you separately and in a different way or place on your body or you just want one signal for either variance, you will need two of these containers.
 One will contain swabs that you collect when your blood glucose level is high and the other will contain cotton swabs your collect when your blood glucose level is low.
 The difference comes if you want two separate signals or just one.

-In either case you need your dog to be able to identify both variations so he can appropriately alert you to the variance.
+In either case, you need your dog to be able to identify both variations so he can appropriately alert you to the variance.
 These containers will last approximately a month before you need to change out the cotton balls with new ones you get from swabbing the same locations and be sure to swab only when you have a high and a low reading when you test your blood glucose level.
 Be sure to thoroughly clean out the containers and rinse them thoroughly before you put the newly swabbed cotton balls into the containers again.

 Now that you have prepared the two containers.
 You want to have your dog sniff the container through the holes of the inner lid.
-You want to do this and then treat.
+You want to do this and then treat it.
 Continue doing this until he gets the idea that if he smells that scent he is going to get a treat.
 You want to do this with each container.
 You also want to concentrate on only one of the containers at a time so as not to confuse your dog.
 Work with the “high” one until he gets the connection.
 After he fully gets the connection, then do the same with the “low” container.

 Then you are going to start putting these two behaviors together.
 What you want to do next is have your dog touch your pant leg when he smells the bottle.
 You can start by putting the bottle near your leg where he is used to nudging your leg.
 After a while, he will make the connection that if he smells that scent, he needs to nudge your leg.
 You train him to do this with both containers.
 Every time he does it right, you will give him a treat.
 After a period of time, you will start alternating between treats and praise.
-Eventually you will give him only praise.
+Eventually, you will give him only praise.

 I hope that you understand that I am providing this information solely as general information and not as a lesson on how to train your diabetic alert dog.
 It is my hope that it will help you to better understand the process involved in this type of training.
 There would be certain similarities regarding other medical alert type service dogs, but the specifics would be specialized to them and the medical condition they alert to.

-My best wishes to all of you and good luck in finding a well suited diabetes medical alert service dog.
+My best wishes to all of you and good luck in finding a well-suited diabetes medical alert service dog.